Our team focuses on agricultural and food systems,

 in the agriculture and food sector

-Our approach departs from three commitments:
+Our approach departs from four commitments:

 Our approach looks at environmental, economic and social challenges of farm and food systems, striking to balance ecological boundaries and society’s essential needs.